 - Execute the Byte Code

 - Make appropriate calls to the underlying hardware

-JVM becomes an instance of JRE at runtime of a Java program.
-It is widely known as a runtime interpreter.JVM largely helps in the abstraction of inner implementation from the programmers who make use of libraries for their programmes from JDK.
+JVM becomes an instance of JRE at the runtime of a Java program.
+It is widely known as a runtime interpreter.JVM largely helps in the abstraction of inner implementation from the programmers who make use of libraries for their programs from JDK.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.